 The key to prevention is to reverse any risk factors, for example:

 - If a person is obese, lose weight.

 - Keep the legs elevated while sitting down or in bed.

 - Avoid high-dose estrogen pills, unless they are deemed necessary by your doctor.

 If you have had surgery recently, preventive treatment may be prescribed to avoid formation of a clot.

 - You may be instructed to get out of bed several times a day during the recovery period.

 - Sequential compression devices (SCDs) may be placed on the legs.
 Their squeezing action has been shown to reduce the probability of clot formation.
 You also may be given elastic stockings to wear.

-- Low-molecular-weight heparin or low-dose warfarin may be prescribed to prevent clot formation.
+- Treatments such as low-molecular-weight heparin or low-dose warfarin may be prescribed to prevent clot formation.

 If a person has had one deep vein thrombosis, they are more likely than the average person to have another deep vein thrombosis.
-A second deep vein thrombosis occurs within three months in 5% to 8% of people who have had one deep vein thrombosis and within two years in 20%.
+One third of all people who have DVT will have another one within 10 years.